GrahamChalfant/Graham_Portfolio/README.md

 ## About Me
 Hi!
-My name is Graham Chalfant, and I am interested in the intersection of data science and health.
+My name is Graham Chalfant, and I love helping others solve their business problems using data.

 This repository records the data science projects I have completed for academic and self-learning purposes.
 I use RStuido for all of my projects and report them using RMarkdown.
 Along with R, I also know SQL, and I'm learning HTML.